SmartMeshFoundation/Photon/docs/matrix.md

 ### Modify homeserver.yaml

-1. `enable_registration` is changed to False, ensuring that users cannot register through the normal interface, and can only register users through third-party application service.
+*  `enable_registration` is changed to False, ensuring that users cannot register through the normal interface, and can only register users through third-party application service.
-2. `search_all_users` is changed to True to ensure that users can be retrieved
+*  `search_all_users` is changed to True to ensure that users can be retrieved
-3. `expire_access_token` is changed to True to ensure that the user will automatically log out to prevent third-party replay attacks.
+*  `expire_access_token` is changed to True to ensure that the user will automatically log out to prevent third-party replay attacks.
-4. `port` 8008 is modified to 8007
+*  `port` 8008 is modified to 8007
-5. Remove the `webclient` under port 8007 and disable login via web.
+*  Remove the `webclient` under port 8007 and disable login via web.
-6. `app_service_config_files` is modified to [ registration.yaml]
+*  `app_service_config_files` is modified to [ registration.yaml]
-7. `trusted_third_party_id_servers` are all deleted
+*  `trusted_third_party_id_servers` are all deleted
-## matrix-regservice install and deployment
+## Matrix-regservice install and deployment

-### install matrix-regservice
+### Install matrix-regservice
 ```bash
 go get github.com/SmartMeshFoundation/matrix-regservice
 ```